mmdock/tweet-sectarian-analysis/README.md

 ### Things that can be improved
 Pretty much everything.
 This was a very introducting project on using Machine Learning on streamed data.

+Want to improve it?

+- Better / More keywords
+- More training data
+- Sep classifier for both category and sentiment
+- Better classifiers.
+- Use a better way to store results from data stream.

 ### Who do I talk to? ###